 The goals (and weightings) for 2023 cash incentive awards established at the beginning of the year were company performance (60% overall weighting allocated among Adjusted EBITDA attributable to PAA (40%), DCF per common unit and CUE (40%) and safety/environmental (20%)) and individual performance (40% weighting).
 The minimum and maximum payout levels of 0% and 200%, respectively, for Adjusted EBITDA attributable to PAA and DCF per common unit and CUE were set at 92.5% and 110%, respectively, of the applicable target with linear interpolation between those points.
-The minimum and maximum payout levels of 0% and 200%, respectively, for safety (TRIR) and environmental (FRR)
+The minimum and maximum payout levels of 0% and environmental (FRR)